Monoprinting with Inktense makes beautiful art

 You can analyse your art work to better understand the success of a finished work and learn to talk about your work using the language of art.

 Bold or Confronting??
-I now want to consider if I’ve made ‘Red Playground-Finish what you started’ simply bold or largely confronting.
+By using my chisel point pigment pen have I’ve made ‘Red Playground-Finish what you started’ simply bold or largely confronting.